-If you attach a cover letter to your resume, you can explain why you’re interested in pursuing a food industry career.
+If you attach a food server cover letter to your resume, you can explain why you’re interested in pursuing a food industry career.
 You can give your past experience more context and tell a story.
 Believe me—hiring managers, just like any other group of people, love stories much more than raw data sheets.

 So, long story short—